Unknown-Geek/Blogs-Monetizer/docs/ad_monetization.md

 2. **Ethical Considerations**: The system includes filters for sensitive topics and reduces ad density on health-related content.

+## Advanced Features

+- **Relevance-Based Affiliate Ads:** The system analyzes blog content and selects the most relevant affiliate products using category and keyword matching.
+If no strong matches are found, random products are chosen.
+If there are no products in the spreadsheet, no affiliate ads are shown.
+- **Duplicate Blog Prevention:** The automation service uses fuzzy matching and URL/title checks to prevent more than one blog being written about the same or very similar news.
+- **AI Clickbait Phrases:** Optionally, the system can use Google's Gemini API to generate clickbait ad phrases for affiliate products.

 ## Usage Examples

 ### Basic Ad Placement